Neonplatypus/MAGENTA-Voice/README.md

-	MAGENTA VOICE it is an indevelopment IoT Program.
+	MAGENTA VOICE it is an indevelopment Program.
 	*Python3 installation is Needed to run*

 	Install Following packages/Modules through CMD/Powershell/terminal to run The Program/Application.